If a Tenant Signs a Fresh Lease With An Above Guideline Increase Is the Rent Increase Legal?

 There is also no basis for the appellant’s remaining arguments.
 As is clear from the RTA and particularly s.
 3 of the Act, the parties’ freedom to contract is expressly made subject to the RTA’s application.
 The Divisional Court did not err in refusing to validate rental increases that, despite their origin in contract, were constrained by the provisions of the RTA that required written notice.
 See also 1086891 Ontario Limited v.
 Barber, 2007 CanLII 18734 (ON SCDC), 284 D.L.R.
 (4th) 568 (Div.
 Ct.).

-When a tenancy period ends and a fresh lease is entered into, the fresh lease is may be used to extend the tenancy relationship; however, the fresh lease is unable to treat the tenancy relationship as if the tenancy is new.; and as such, a fresh lease may contain only terms and provisions as allowable for a continuing tenancy, including a rent rate increase that is within the rent control provisions of the Residential Tenancies Act, 2006, and such applies regardless of whether the tenant agrees to the new lease, the terms within the new lease, signs the new lease, and even pays the rent rate increase.
+When a tenancy period ends and a fresh lease is entered into, the fresh lease may be used to extend the tenancy relationship; however, the fresh lease is unable to treat the tenancy relationship as if the tenancy is an entirely new relationship; and as such, a fresh lease may contain only terms and provisions as allowable for extending or continuing a tenancy.
+It is unlawful to use a fresh lease to increase a rent rate beyond that which is contained within the rent control provisions of the Residential Tenancies Act, 2006, and such applies regardless of whether the tenant agrees to the fresh lease, the terms within the fresh lease, signs the fresh lease, and even if the tenant actually pays the rent rate increase imposed within a fresh lease.